tanfiona/UniCausal/README.md

 # UniCausal
-Causality is an important part of human cognition.
-It is easy for humans to pick up explicit and implicit relations from conversations and text.
-Causal Text Mining annotation efforts have been sparse or inconsistent.

-We introduce [UniCausal, a unified benchmark and model for causal text mining](https://arxiv.org/pdf/2208.09163.pdf) across six popular causal datasets and three common tasks.
+Current causal text mining datasets vary in objectives, data coverage, and annotation schemes.
+These inconsistent efforts prevented modeling capabilities and fair comparisons of model performance.
+Few datasets include cause-effect span annotations, which are needed for end-to-end causal relation extraction.
+Therefore, we introduce [UniCausal, a unified benchmark and model for causal text mining](https://arxiv.org/pdf/2208.09163.pdf), based on six popular causal datasets and three common tasks.

 ### Datasets included:
 The six datasets reflect a variety of sentence lengths, linguistic constructions, argument types, and more.